smartcontractkit/ea-framework-js/docs/github_workflows.md

 ### [publish](../.github/workflows/publish.yaml)

-The publish workflow is used to publish an NPM package when changes (version-bump pull requests) are pushed to the main branch and the package.json file is updated.
+The publish workflow is used to publish an NPM package when changes (version-bump pull requests) are pushed to the main branch and the package.json file is updated. **Requires an engineer to approve the use of production credentials.**
 The workflow ensures that the current package version is different from the previously published version before initiating the publishing process.

 #### Trigger Events